 - the approximate number and position of access to be provided to the premises

 - how required conservation measures will be implemented at the zoo

-When considering an application the Licensing Team shall take into account any representations made by or on behalf of:
+When considering an application the Licensing Team will take into account representations made by or on behalf of:

 - the applicant